Coronavirus detected in Wuhan in late December: China

-China said on Monday that the novel coronavirus was first detected in Wuhan in "late December 2019" where the infection was listed as "pneumonia of unknown cause", but skirted the key question about its origin in an official timeline of coronavirus detection and control published by Beijing for the first time, amid international criticism of cover-up.
-Since the coronavirus outbreak, the pandemic has killed 3,331 people in China with the number of infections rising to 81,708 by Sunday, the National Health Commission (NHC) said on Monday.
+The first case of the novel coronavirus was detected in Wuhan city in "late December 2019", China has said while skirting the key question about its origin, as the official media came out with a timeline of the detection and control of the pandemic in the country, amid international criticism of cover-up by Beijing.
+Since the coronavirus outbreak, the pandemic has killed 3,331 people in China with the number of infections rising to 81,740, the National Health Commission (NHC) said on Tuesday.
 A total of 1,299 patients are still being treated, while 77,078 patients have been discharged after recovery.

-The deadly COVID-19 has spread rapidly throughout the world, killing more than 70,500 people and infecting over 1.2 million across over 180 countries and territories, according to Johns Hopkins University data.
-In India, the COVID-19 death toll has gone up to 111 and the number of cases stands at 4,281, according to the Health ministry figures.
+The deadly COVID-19 has spread rapidly throughout the world, killing 75,945 people and infecting over 1.3 million across over 180 countries and territories, according to Johns Hopkins University data.
+In India, the COVID-19 death toll has gone up to 114 and the number of cases stands at 4,421, according to the Health ministry figures.

 In late last December, the Wuhan Center for Disease Control and Prevention in central China's Hubei province detected cases of "pneumonia of unknown cause", state-run Xinhua news agency reported, citing the 38-page timeline document.
 On December 30, the Wuhan Municipal Health Commission issued an urgent notification to medical institutions under its jurisdiction, ordering efforts to appropriately treat patients with pneumonia of unknown cause, it said.